davidsodergren/keyValueSocketServer/README.md

 # keyValueSocketServer

+## In order to start the application in the easiest way you need to have maven, docker & docker-compose installed on your computer.
+The easiest way to run the application is to run the script "buildRun.sh" which will trigger: maven clean install -> docker-compose build -> docker-compose up -d.
+The applications will try to use port 8082,8083 & 8084.
+Please make sure that those ports are not in use or change the port configuration in the docker-compose.yml

 ## This is my solution to a distributed key/value store

 The reason why I chose Java for this project was because it is a very good and stable language for creating backend services of this type.
 Java has good support for creating and using web sockets which is a technique/tool that was specifically important for the solution which I chose for this task.
 The project also required to create a restful api which could handle GET/PUT requests, this can easily be done with Spring Boot which I used on top of Java.
 Another reason why I chose Java is due to the fact that it is the language I feel most confident working with.
 In addition to Java I used Maven to be able to build my project and handle dependencies in a smooth way.
 I use docker to make it easy for anyone to test and try out the application on their own.
 I also use docker compose which is configured to start 3 different nodes which suits the requirement for this task.